Dickson County, Tennessee: History

 The county voted by a wide margin to join the Confederacy on June 8, 1861.
 Six infantry companies and a battery of artillery were sent to the south by Dickson County.
 For the guerrilla forces, Yellow Creek and what is now Cumberland Furnace were favorite rendezvous points.
 No major confrontations had occurred, but the railroad tracks laid by the Union were subject to frequent attacks.

-The Nashville and Northwestern Railroads which were constructed through the county's southern portion became a magnet for migrants from the Great Lakes & Great Plains, who settled in the new railroad towns of Dickson (originally called Sneedville), Tennessee City, White Bluff, and Burns.
+The Nashville and Northwestern Railroads which were constructed through the county's southern portion became a magnet for migrants from the Great Lakes and the Great Plains, who settled in the new railroad towns of Dickson (originally called Sneedville), Tennessee City, White Bluff, and Burns.
 After two railroad lines were further constructed through Dickson, it became the county's hub for the vast majority of railroad travel, and, by the early 1900s was the commercial and cultural center of Dickson County.
 The growth of Dickson soon overtook that of Charlotte & produced infighting and debate amongst the county's government as to which town was a better county seat.

 In July 1917, a mass meeting was held in the Alamo Theatre in Dickson to raise $760 (equivalent to $25,000 in 2016) to pay for the surveying of the Bristol to Memphis Highway through Dickson County.
 The money was raised in less than 15 minutes by donations from those present at the meeting.
 State highway surveyors began surveying the route on August 14, 1917.
-The building of this highway put the county along the route known as the “Broadway of America,” Highway 70.
+The building of this highway put the county along the route known as the "Broadway of America," Highway 70.

 The county's most prominent recreational area, Montgomery Bell State Park, was constructed by the National Park Service and the Civilian Conservation Corps in 1942.
 After World War 2, administration of the park was transferred to the state.